AlvaroCavalcante/hand-face-detector/README.md

 The dataset was split according to the [Chalearn](https://chalearnlap.cvc.uab.cat/dataset/40/description/) competition guidelines.
 That said, we employed 31 interpreters for training, 6 for validation, and 6 for testing, ensuring that the same interpreter did not appear in multiple splits.
 The distribution of images per split amounted to 369,053 for training, 49,041 for test, and 59,386 for validation.

 ## Downloading the dataset and pre-trained models
 You can download the dataset and pre-trained models in this [link](https://drive.google.com/drive/folders/1cKV8GuqBgVMhf_pAiWu-3zmuNdYcA7Dg?usp=sharing).
 The folder "**saved_models.zip**" contains each of the models trained in this research.
-As the name suggests, the models are saved in the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.
+As the name suggests, the models were saved using the [SavedModel](https://www.tensorflow.org/guide/saved_model) format.

 The folder "**hand_face_detection_dataset.zip**", on the other hand, contains all the images and labels, totaling around 26 GB of data.
 The folder structure is as follows: